boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 {: #fig-end-to-end title="Segmentation of the Transport Network" artwork-align="center"}

 Resource synchronization for AC provisioning:
-: The realization of the Attachment Circuit is made up of TN resources shared between the Customer Site Orchestration and the provider network orchestration (e.g., NSC).
-More precisely, a PE and a CE connected via an AC must be provisioned with consistent data plane and control plane  information (e.g., VLAN- IDs, IP addresses/subnets, or BGP AS number).
+: The realization of the Attachment Circuit is made up of TN resources shared between the Customer Site Orchestration and the Provider Network Orchestration (e.g., RFC XXXX NSC).
+More precisely, a PE and a CE connected via an AC must be provisioned with consistent data plane and control plane  information (e.g., VLAN- IDs, IP addresses/subnets, or BGP  Autonomous System (AS) Number).
 Hence, the realization of this interconnection is technology-specific and requires a coordination between the Customer Site Orchestration and an NSC.
 Automating the provisioning and management of the AC is recommended.
-Aligned with {{?RFC8969}}, we assume that this coordination is based upon standard YANG data models and APIs (more details in further sections).
+Aligned with {{?RFC8969}}, this document assumes that this coordination is based upon standard YANG data models and APIs.

-: {{figure-4}} is a basic example of a Layer 3 CE-PE link realization with shared network resources (such as VLAN-IDs and IP prefixes) which are passed between Orchestrators via a dedicated interface.
-This document proposes to rely upon IETF service data models: the RFC XXXX Network Slice Service Interface {{?I-D.ietf-teas-ietf-network-slice-nbi-yang}} or the Attachment Circuit Service Interface ({{?I-D.boro-opsawg-teas-attachment-circuit}}.
+: {{figure-4}} is a basic example of a Layer 3 CE-PE link realization with shared network resources (such as VLAN-IDs and IP prefixes) which are passed between Orchestrators via a dedicated interface, e.g., the RFC XXXX Network Slice Service Interface {{?I-D.ietf-teas-ietf-network-slice-nbi-yang}} or the Attachment Circuit Service Interface ({{?I-D.boro-opsawg-teas-attachment-circuit}}.

 ~~~~